cjmet/CodeKy-SDM24-MBH/README.md

             <span>Too many products</span>
             ```
         1. Model it after the ToDo page.
-        1. Ignore the Specifications for now, that can be added later.
         1. You'll need Buttons and Inputs for CRUD: Add, Load, Save, and Delete
         1. We want to keep things simple and functional first.
 Get the skeleton's syntax and struture correct and functioning first.
 So for now just set the buttons up with a simple alert message.
 We'll fix the actual functions later.
             ```